 Non-Blocking PHP Job Queue

-A common theme in web applications is to get some command from a client, eg. API POST request from a PWA, and then execute a long and expensive task in the background when possible – essentially a job queue.
-By leveraging Systemd’s ability to listen for connections we can build a very simple but very reliable background job queue for PHP applications.
+A common theme in web applications is to get a command from a client, eg. API POST request and then execute a long and expensive task in the background when possible – essentially a job queue.
+By leveraging Systemd’s ability to listen for connections we can build a very simple yet reliable job queue for PHP applications.
 Start with a

 socket and a